ROGUE-JCTD/rogue_geonode/README.rst

 Installation
 ------------

 You will need to start with a GeoNode production or development setup.
+You can follow GeoNode's development or production setup instructions here https://github.com/GeoNode/geonode/blob/master/README

 With GeoNode's virtualenv activated in development or production mode, do the following::